dtamayo/reboundx/doc/add_effect.rst

 We first add the group that our effect belongs to, between dollar signs.
 This keeps different implementations of, e.g., general relativity corrections in the same place.
 Here I made up a new one called $Documentation Examples$.
-If you want to make a new category like here, you have to add it to, edit :ref:`effect_headers` (/reboundx/doc/effect_headers.rst).
+If you want to make a new category like here, you have to add it to the /reboundx/doc/effect_headers.rst file.

-You can optionally add a description general to all implementations in the category following the format in the file, which will show up in :ref:`effects`.
+When you create a new category in that file, you can optionally add a description general to all implementations in the category following the format in the file, which will show up in :ref:`effects`.

 .. code-block:: rst